-If you think knitting and crocheting is just for rocking chairs and chamomile tea…
+If you think knitting and crochet are only for rocking chairs and chamomile tea…

-👉 then you haven't seen how vibrant, colorful, and creative this world truly is!
+👉 you haven't seen just how vibrant, colorful, and creative this world can be!

 Here on the blog, I share everything that slips through my stitches: